isotopp/isotopp.github.io/content/posts/2022-04-04-devops-meets-databases.md

 Scaling out databases and automating their operation is a hard task.

-Not only are connections stateful,
-But things like SQL databases, consensus systems (such as Zk, etcd, Consul), and things that have consensus systems inside, are clusters.
+Not only are connections stateful, but things like SQL databases, consensus systems (such as Zk, etcd, Consul), and things that have consensus systems inside, are clusters.
 They cannot be handled by tooling that thinks of a deployment as a set of independent boxes without constraints between them.

 So when you look at puppet, chef, terraform, "harness.io" or other things, they have no concept of a cluster, of a quorum, or of a replication hierarchy.